 The crypto world is full of jargon.
 Let’s see if we can untangle a couple of closely related topics that are often not expressed clearly: the difference between cryptocurrency and blockchain.

 A cryptocurrency is a form of digital money.
-Bitcoin, Ether, Litecoin, and Tether are examples.
+Bitcoin, Ether, Litecoin, Tether, and Cardano are examples.
 Units of cryptocurrency are called coins or tokens.

 A blockchain is a distributed peer-to-peer database that has strict rules for adding data.
 Each cryptocurrency is associated with a blockchain that serves as its open ledger.